jhaayush2004/Homepricepredicting-ML-model/README.md

 So, whether you're a prospective homeowner, a savvy investor, or simply curious about the Bengaluru real estate landscape, our model is your gateway to informed decision-making.

 Ready to explore Bengaluru's housing market?
-Dive in now and download the dataset to embark on your journey to predicting the future of Bengaluru's real estate: [Download Dataset](kaggle datasets download -d amitabhajoy/bengaluru-house-price-data)
+[Dive in now and download the dataset](https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data) to embark on your journey to predicting the future of Bengaluru's real estate.